 - 1 tablespoon olive oil

-In a shallow baking dish, combine the lemon zest and juice with the yogurt, garlic, oregano, cumin, allspice, salt, and pepper.
+In a shallow baking dish or zip-top bag, combine the lemon zest and juice with the yogurt, garlic, oregano, cumin, allspice, salt, and pepper.
 Place the fish filets in the marinade, cover with plastic wrap, and place in the fridge for an hour, if possible.

-Note: Perch is a mild fish, with a gentle sweetness, that is especially tender and flaky when it is small.
+- Perch is a mild fish with a gentle sweetness that is especially tender and flaky when it is small.
 It is often fairly inexpensive.
-You could use any mild white fish here, such as cod, flounder or halibut.
+You could use any mild white fish for this recipe such as cod, flounder, or halibut.

 Fish and Kids: Making fish for a family that includes kids can be very, very tricky.
-And the truth is, you don’t ever know for sure what’s going to appeal – the landscape changes.
-But just keep trying, and change things up.
-This particular fish was inhaled by my younger son.
-People are always looking for tips on getting their kids to try new foods.
-Seriously, one of the best tips I know?
-Put it out when they are HUNGRY.
-My kids have tried and like more new things out of sheer hunger than anything smart I could have thought of.
+And the truth is, you don’t ever know for sure what’s going to appeal since the landscape changes.
+But just keep trying and change things up.
+One of the best tips for getting kids to eat new foods is to put it out when they are HUNGRY.
+Some kids will try new foods (and be pleasantly surprised) because they are so hungry.

-What the Kids Can Do: The kids can measure the herbs and spices, and if they are old enough slice the scallions.
-You might think about a kid-safe knife, like this one, if your kid is into being in the kitchen with you.
+What the Kids Can Do: The kids can measure the herbs and spices and if they are old enough, slice the scallions.
+You might think about a kid-safe knife if your kid is into being in the kitchen with you.
 A knife of one’s own does wonders in terms of inspiring little sous chefs.